seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 of young Master Launcelot?

 **GOBBO**
-No master, sir, but a poor man’s son: his father,
+No master, sir, but a poor man's son: his father,
 though I say it, is an honest exceeding poor man
 and, God be thanked, well to live.

 **LAUNCELOT**
-Well, let his father be what a’ will, we talk of
+Well, let his father be what a' will, we talk of
 young Master Launcelot.

 **GOBBO**
-Your worship’s friend and Launcelot, sir.
+Your worship's friend and Launcelot, sir.

 **LAUNCELOT**
 But I pray you, ergo, old man, ergo, I beseech you,
 talk you of young Master Launcelot?

 **GOBBO**
-Of Launcelot, an’t please your mastership.
+Of Launcelot, an't please your mastership.

 **LAUNCELOT**
 Ergo, Master Launcelot.
 Talk not of Master